MRLintern/2D-Heat-Equation_OpenMP/README.md

 OpenMP is typically used for loop-level parallelism, but it also supports function-level parallelism.
 In this project, OpenMP is used to parallelise the iterator.
-By using multithreading, we are able to achive faster speeds while iterating through the loop structures, thus obtain a solution/heat distribution of a plate more quickly than we would via a sequential programming.
+By using multithreading, we are able to achive faster speeds while iterating through the loop structures, thus obtain a solution/heat distribution of a plate more quickly than we would via sequential programming.
 OpenMP comes with `gcc/g++` and `gfortran` so there is no need to install anything.

 ## Running the Application